jamesnolanverran/dmap/readme.md

 - **Stores values directly in a dynamic array** → No pointer indirection.
 - **Better cache locality** → Faster lookups and iteration.
 - **30% to 40% faster than `uthash`** in benchmarks like [UDB3](https://github.com/attractivechaos/udb3).
-- **Supports index-based lookups** → Treat the hashmap like a sparse array.
+- **Supports index-based lookups** → Treat the hashmap like an array.

 ---